 DR. WALES: Unless Erland’s wish to reunite with Luna was yet another gig received through the Program.

-ERLAND: [laughs] Yes, wouldn’t that be a funny twist.
+ERLAND: [laughs] Sure...
+Wouldn’t that be a funny twist.

 [The Program main theme]

-ANNOUNCER: This episode of the Program was made by five people: Richard Wolf, Robyn Ashley, Suzanne Wales, Michael Buchanan, and IMS.
-Main music theme by Matt Podd.
-Original music and additional sound design by Christen Ledroit.
+ANNOUNCER: This episode of the Program was made by five people: Zach Valenti, Robyn Ashley, Suzanne Wales, Michael Buchanan, Christen Ledroit, and IMS.
 Visit programaudioseries.com for more details.
 Have you heard of the bystander effect?
 It is a social phenomenon stating that individuals are less likely to offer assistance when part of a group.
 So please, if you are hearing this, rise up against the bystander effect and personally spread the word about The Program.
-Our runway is running out - please act now.
+Because you yourself are the best recommendation engine.